LiteracyBridge/dashboard-core/README.md

 : This project currently uses Maven for building.
 Make sure you have maven installed.
 If you don't you can get one at http://maven.apache.org/download.cgi

 **Core Api**
 : This project depends on another Literacy Bridge project that contains code to handle all the file formats.
-Get this project by synching via Git or SVn from github, and then build according to the directions on https://github.com/willpugh/lb-core-api
+Get this project from https://github.com/willpugh/lb-core-api and build per the directions.

 ### Building ###